iwanders/nixos-surface/kernel_dev/README.md

 **Always use a cover letter for follow up versions to describe the changes**.

-If sending a v2 inline with other entries, be sure to re-evaluate the suggested recipients from lore.
+If sending a v2 inline with other entries (don't do this, its not common), be sure to re-evaluate the suggested recipients from lore.

+Put version log in the diff, convention is adding a `---` section at the end of the commit message (after the signed off by)